If you’re planning to adopt and are wondering about finance, read this guide to find out what your options are.

 Top three personal loan picks for financing an adoption

 - Fees.
 Fees your lender may charge include application fees, disbursement fees, prepayment fees and late payment fees.
+Some interest-free adoption loans also come with monthly fees.

 - Eligibility criteria.
 In most circumstances, you should have good creditworthiness to qualify.
 Some grant providers might require personal references from your pastor, employer, co-workers or friends.